Bridge Design Pattern in C#

 Step 4: Creating Concrete Remote Control

-Here, we are going to create two concrete remote control classes i.e. SamsungRemoteControl and SonyRemoteControl
+Here, we will create two concrete remote control classes, i.e. SamsungRemoteControl and SonyRemoteControl.

 SamsungRemoteControl:

-Create a class file with the name SamsungRemoteControl.cs and then copy and paste the following code into it.
-This is a concrete class and it implements the abstract AbstractRemoteControl class and provides the implementation for SwitchOn, SwitchOff, and SetChannel methods.
-Further, if you notice, the constructor takes one parameter of ILEDTV type i.e. an instance of one of the child classes of ILEDTV type which we want to access remotely.
+Create a class file named SamsungRemoteControl.cs and copy and paste the following code.
+This is a concrete class, and it implements the abstract AbstractRemoteControl class and provides the implementation for SwitchOn, SwitchOff, and SetChannel methods.
+Further, if you notice, the constructor takes one parameter of ILEDTV type, i.e., an instance of one of the child classes of ILEDTV type that we want to access remotely.
 Further, we are passing that ILEDTV object to the base class constructor.

 namespace BridgeDesignPattern